SET GLOBAL SQL_SLAVE_SKIP_COUNTER

 for recovering from replication stops caused by a statement.

 If multi-source replication is used, this statement applies to the default connection.
 It could be necessary to change the value of the default_master_connection system variable.

 Note that, if the event is a transaction, the whole transaction will be skipped.
 With non-transactional engines, an event is always a single statement.

-This statement is valid only when the slave threads are not running.
+This statement is valid only when the replica threads are not running.
 Otherwise, it produces an error.

-The statement does not automatically restart the slave threads.
+The statement does not automatically restart the replica threads.

 SHOW SLAVE STATUS \G ...
 SET GLOBAL sql_slave_skip_counter = 1; START SLAVE;

 SET @@default_master_connection = 'master_01'; SET GLOBAL SQL_SLAVE_SKIP_COUNTER = 1; START SLAVE;

 sql_slave_skip_counter can't be used to skip transactions on a replica if GTID replication is in use and if gtid_slave_pos contains multiple gtid_domain_id values.
 In that case, you'll get an error like the following: